 - High electric bill

-If you have a high electric bill, your pump may have to be continually running in order to maintain water pressure in your home.
+If you have a high electric bill, your water pump may have to be continually running in order to maintain water pressure in your home.
 This can become very costly quickly.
 If this is the case, schedule an appointment with Roto-Rooter today.